mikedclarke/hbpcm5-cli-monitor/readme.md

 # System Monitor Script

-A Python script that reads battery voltage from a MAX17048 fuel gauge IC and CPU temperature, displaying system status with percentage estimation and temperature readings.
+A Python script that reads battery voltage from a MAX17048 IC and CPU temperature, displaying system status with percentage estimation and temperature readings.

 ## Features
 - Reads voltage from MAX17048 over I2C